HumanCellAtlas/data-store/README.md

 CI/CD with Travis if continuous deployment is your goal.

 The AWS Elasticsearch Service is used for metadata indexing.
 Currently, the AWS Elasticsearch Service must be configured manually.

-The AWS Elasticsearch Service domain name must either:
+* The domain name must either:
   * have the value `dss-index-$DSS_DEPLOYMENT_STAGE`
   * or, the environment variable `DSS_ES_DOMAIN` must be set to the domain name of the AWS Elasticsearch Service instance to be used.

-For typical development deployments the t2.small.elasticsearch instance type is more than sufficient.
+* For typical development deployments the t2.small.elasticsearch instance type is more than sufficient.
+* Must be Elasticsearch 5.* instead of 6.*.

 Now deploy using make: